x448/float16/README.md

 ```

 ## System Requirements
-* Tested on Go 1.12 and Go 1.13 but it should also work with older versions.
+* Tested on Go 1.11, 1.12, and 1.13 but it should also work with older versions.
 * Tested on amd64 but it should also work on all little-endian platforms supported by Go.

 ## Special Thanks